-Planning your holidays can be an exciting time thinking about lounging on a beach somewhere hot or even skiing or snowboarding, particularly with school holidays only a few weeks away.
+Planning your holidays can be an exciting time.
+You might be thinking about lounging on a beach somewhere hot or even skiing or snowboarding, particularly with school holidays only a few weeks away.

-The last think on your mind is getting ill or injured whilst you are on holiday and if this happens, it can be very upsetting and perhaps even leave you with lasting repercussions; but what if anything can you do?
+The last thing on your mind is getting ill or injured whilst you are on holiday.
+If this happens, it can be very upsetting and perhaps even leave you with lasting repercussions; but what if anything can you do?

 In many cases a claim for a holiday accident or illness compensation can be made if the injury or illness occurred as a result of negligence or fault by another person, party or a business; and if the holiday was booked as a pre-arranged package holiday with at least two components such as transport and accommodation.